 Travel Resources

-Airbnb is a cheaper alternative to a hotel with all the comforts of a home.
-Airbnb was even cheaper than hostels around holidays in other countries.
+Airbnb is usually a cheaper alternative to a hotel with all the comforts of a home.
 You can find a home or room to rent in many places around the world.
 There are a lot of fun, unique rentals like yachts or tree houses.

 Booking.com is great for booking hostels and hotels.
 The app makes it really easy to use and you don’t have to make a deposit upon booking.
-I compare prices between Booking.com and Hostelworld because there are many times that I find the same exact booking to be slightly cheaper on Booking.com.
+I compare prices here because I’ve found the same exact booking to be slightly cheaper.

 Google Flights is always my first stop when searching for flights.
 It quickly gives me a general idea of prices.
 I love its interactive map that allows you to explore destinations all around the world.
 You can also sign up for fare alerts.
 It doesn’t always have the lowest fares, so I always explore other sites afterwards.